 Every cop needs a good knife.
 In fact, most officers appreciate knives more than firearms.
 A good tactical knife is an indispensable tool of the trade.

-Knives have plenty of practical, everyday uses in law enforcement, such as cutting crime scene tape.
-And a good knife will cut right through a seat belt to save a trapped motorist in an emergency situation.
+Knives have plenty of practical, everyday uses in law enforcement, from cutting crime scene tape to cutting right through a seat belt to save a trapped motorist in an emergency situation.
 Look for folding knives with serrated blades.
-You can even find knives with built-in seat belt-cutters and window punches—a great all-in-one tool for day-to-day police work.
+You can even find knives with built-in seatbelt cutters and window punches—a great all-in-one tool for day-to-day police work.

 Patrol Car Seat Organizer

-A police officer's patrol car is his office.
-And just like any office, it can get messy and cluttered really fast if it's not properly organized.
-A good officer will be concerned about how his car looks.
-It's an extension of his professionalism.
+A police officer's patrol car is their office.
+And just like any office, it can get cluttered really fast if it's not properly organized.
+A good officer will be concerned about how their car looks.
+It's an extension of their professionalism.

-He'll want to have access to the stuff he needs to do his job: traffic citations, arrest affidavits, policy manuals, flashlights, extra cuffs, and ammunition magazines.
+They'll want to have access to the stuff they need to do the job: traffic citations, arrest affidavits, policy manuals, flashlights, extra cuffs, and ammunition magazines.
 All of this has to go somewhere—preferably someplace where it's easy to find and access.
-A good seat organizer will have a place for everything so your favorite cop can grab it quickly when he needs it.
+A good seat organizer will have a place for everything so your favorite cop can grab what they need quickly.

 Cool Cop Vest Cooling System

 Ask anyone who has ever worn body armor in the summer and they'll tell you it's hot—really, really hot.
-The sweat builds up and the vest and uniform can get very uncomfortable very quickly.
+The sweat builds up and the vest and uniform can get uncomfortable very quickly.

-The Cool Cop Body Armor Air Conditioning system provides fast relief with a hose contraption that channels cool air from the patrol car's AC and sends it under the officer's vest while he's sitting in his car.
-There's even a Cool K-9 system for your favorite K-9 officer and his partner on paws.
+The Cool Cop Body Armor Air Conditioning system provides fast relief with a hose contraption that channels cool air from the patrol car's AC and sends it under the officer's vest while they're sitting in the car.
+There's even a Cool K-9 system for your favorite K-9 officer and their partner on paws.

 Electric Travel Mug

 It's no secret that cops love their coffee.
 In fact, that popular police stereotype about cops and doughnut shops was never about the doughnuts.
 It was about where to get a good cup of coffee.